 - Adhesive bandages in a variety of shapes and sizes.
 Cuts and scrapes come in all sizes and can occur on all parts of the body, so be prepared with different types of bandages.

 - Gauze dressing pads.
-For burns, deep cuts and bigger scrapes and lacerations, you may need to use a gauze or compress dressing to clean and cover the wound.
+For burns, deep cuts, and bigger scrapes and lacerations, you may need to use gauze or compress dressing to clean and cover the wound.